 First up was the accordion, which I chose following some advice from my brother.
 "It's got that romantic connection, so dudes on a date trying to impress girls are more likely to throw you some coin," he helpfully pointed out.
 "And it pumps loud, so you can be heard over the traffic."

-I picked one up immediately on Gumtree for $45.
-I don't know why it was going so cheap and didn't ask, but I'm going to presume the previous owner finally sobered up to the realization that wandering around pubs and squeezing out Lady Gaga covers to drunk office workers probably isn't the decision if you want to continue paying to live in London.
+I picked one up immediately on Gumtree for £30.
+I don't know why it was going so cheap and didn't ask, but I'm going to presume the previous owner finally sobered up to the realisation that wandering around pubs and squeezing out Lady Gaga covers to drunk office workers probably isn't the decision if you want to continue paying to live in London.

 Given that I'd never played this instrument before there were a few audible teething problems, but I held strong, cranking my way through some of my own tuneless compositions while pedestrians kept a wide berth around me.
 Luckily, it didn't take me too long to find three major notes, and to be honest that's pretty much all you need.
 I didn't bother with the fiddly piano key section too much, because every time I did it sounded like someone screaming into a well.

 Blending my three-chord-progression with some bum notes and the odd bit of silence, the money started coming in a lot faster than I'd expected.
-The first contribution: a sympathy dollar from a man in a North Face jacket.
-Then a Polish guy in a leather jacket and gloves asked for a photo with me and handed over $1.75.
+The first contribution: a sympathy pound from a man in a North Face jacket.
+Then a Polish guy in a leather jacket and gloves asked for a photo with me and handed over £1.20.